Do you want to know the secret to performing fair and consistent disciplinary procedures?

 Most people are aware that when it comes to disciplining their staff a fair and consistent procedure must be followed.
 Even more so when the potential outcome is dismissal, although we obviously try to avoid that as much as possible.

-However, if all the other possible options have been exhausted then a disciplinary may be needed.
+However, if all the other possible options have been exhausted then disciplinary procedures may be needed.
 In order to ensure that a fair and consistent procedure is followed you will need to carry out an investigation.

 Why do you need to Investigate?